 The Hospitals account for tax provisions in accordance with FASB Interpretation No. 48 (FIN 48), Accounting for Uncertainty in Income Taxes, included in ASC Subtopic 740-10, Income Taxes - Overall, which clarifies the accounting for uncertainty in tax provisions.
-FIN 48 requires that the Hospitals recognize the impact of an uncertain tax position in their financial statements if that position is more likely than not to be sustained on audit, based on the technical merits of the position.
+FIN 48 requires that the Hospitals recognize the effect of income tax positions only if those positions are more likely than not of being sustained.
+Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
+Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.

-(s) Employee Pension Plan
+(u) Employee Pension Plan

-The Hospitals sponsor a defined benefit pension plan.
+UCHS sponsors a defined benefit pension plan.
 The plan is actuarially evaluated and involves various assumptions, which are elements of expense and liability measurement.
 Key assumptions include the discount rate and the expected rate of return on plan assets, retirement, mortality, turnover, and healthcare costs trend rates.
-The Hospitals evaluate these assumptions annually and modify them as appropriate.
-The Hospitals froze the defined benefit pension plan as of December 31, 2005.
+UCHS evaluates these assumptions annually and modifies them as appropriate.
+UCHS froze the defined benefit pension plan as of December 31, 2005.